Tuesday, August 24th 3:30 pm - 5:30 pm

 Any document not in English must have attached to it a certified or notarized translation.
 Both applicants must speak and be able to read English.
 If not, the applicant(s) must provide a translator.
 The applicants may not translate for each other.

 Both applicants must appear in person to swear, or affirm, that all of the information provided on the application is correct.
-For the health and safety of all involved, appointments are for applicants only (and interpreters where necessary).

 Your officiant has three business days from the date of the wedding to file your license with the Register of Deeds in the county where the ceremony was performed.
 After filing, a certified copy of your marriage certificate may be obtained from any Register of Deeds in Wisconsin.